 However, I have found that information-based angles successfully realize more often than not in NBA handicapping.
 It is why I consider myself an advantage bettor.

 In summary, I obtain as much information as I can, analyze, watch how lines are shaped and why, and make my plays.
-I have posted my NAB and WNBA picks publicly for two full seasons and both have been successful and profitable.
+I have posted my NBA and WNBA picks publicly for two full seasons and both have been successful and profitable.
 I’m looking forward to working hard and continuing this success with the team at Sports Predictor starting with my WNBA Picks.